Taken by Rhea Manocha at Wilmeth Active Learning Center at Purdue University, 2017

 I'm Nicholas Wong, a UX designer based in the Chicago area (Naperville, Illinois).

-Before Northrop Grumman, I studied UX Design at Purdue University, where I worked on sponsored research and design projects with Microsoft Research, Ford Motor Company, and Crema, among others.
+Before Northrop Grumman, I studied UX Design at Purdue University, where I worked on sponsored research and design projects with Microsoft Research, Ford Motor Company, and others.
+My capstone research — studying how academic researchers discover and navigate scholarly literature — informed the redesign of Microsoft Academic 3.0.

 I'm an Eagle Scout, which probably explains my instinct toward thoroughness.
 Outside of work I play and write music, game, and watch too much TV.